Scholarships for Study Abroad

 The Killam Fellowships Program provides an opportunity for exceptional undergraduate students from American universities to spend either one semester or a full academic year as an exchange student in Canada.
 Fellowship recipients receive $5,000 for one semester at a Canadian institution, health insurance, up to $800 for in-country travel, and attend the Killam Orientation in Ottawa, ON, and a spring Seminar in Washington, DC.

 British Marshall Fellowships

 The Mitchell Scholarship supports one year of graduate study by American citizens in any discipline offered by an institution of higher learning in Ireland or Northern Ireland.
 Scholars must be between the ages of 18 and 30 and be enrolled in a degree or certificate program offered at the institution.
 The Mitchell Scholarship provides tuition, housing, a living expenses stipend, and international travel.
-Normally, 12 Scholarships are awarded each year.
-Mitchell Scholars must exhibit superior records of academic excellence, leadership and public service.
-Strong, demonstrated achievements in all three areas are required.
+Typically, 12 scholarships are awarded each year.
+Mitchell Scholars must exhibit superior records of academic excellence, leadership, and public service.
+Substantial, demonstrated achievements in all three areas are required.